general-galactic/home-assistant-crystal-water-monitor/README.md

 1. Go to **Settings → Devices & Services → Add Integration**.
 2. Search for **Crystal Water Monitor**.
-3. Enter your **API key** and click **Submit**.
-HA will validate the key and discover your pools and hot tubs automatically.
+3. Enter your **Crystal Connect API key** and click **Submit**.
+Home Assistant will validate the API key and discover your pools and hot tubs automatically.

-One device and a full set of sensors will be created for each pool or hot tub on your account.
+One entity and a full set of sensors will be created for each pool or hot tub on your account.

 ## Dashboard Cards

-This integration includes two cards that can be added to Dashboards.
+This integration includes two custom cards that can be added to Dashboards.
 Both cards appear in the **Add Card** picker under **Custom cards**.

 ### Crystal Disc